ronakg/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.3.0 =
+* [Feature] Ability to set the slideshow per gallery.
+* [Feature] Two new options for slideshow behavior - Link to Flickr photo page and non clickable thumbnails
+* [Bug Fix] Custom CSS styling doesn't appear in highslide thumbnail slider

 = 3.2.14 =
 * [Feature] A new sort order option "Random" added